hx2A/py5website/tutorials/py5-modes.rst

     def setup():
         py5.rect_mode(py5.CENTER)

-If the ``draw`` function is not found, the sketch will display a static image using draw commands found in the ``setup`` function.
+If the ``draw`` function is not found, the Sketch will display a static image using draw commands found in the ``setup`` function.
 If the ``draw`` function is found, it will be repeatedly called once for each frame of an animation.

 In this example, we draw one 10 by 10 pixel rectangle centered at the current mouse position.
 Accessing the module variables :doc:`mouse_x` and :doc:`mouse_y` will always provide the mouse's x and y coordinates.